The Business Case for Drug Testing: Protecting Employee Health and Workplace Productivity

 Privacy concerns in shared workspaces can make testing more complicated.
 These challenges have historically slowed the adoption of consistent screening strategies, even when the need is clear.

 It is also important to clarify the purpose of workplace testing.
-Employers are not trying to monitor personal behavior or penalize past use.
+Employers are not trying to monitor personal behaviour or penalise past use.
 The focus is on two priorities: whether an employee is a habitual drug or alcohol user, and more urgently, whether that employee is fit for work today.

 They’re focused on two key concerns: whether an employee is a habitual drug or alcohol user, and more urgently, whether that employee is fit for work today.